Analog television: NTSC and PAL systems

 In the NTSC and PAL color systems, U and V are transmitted by using quadrature amplitude modulation of a subcarrier.
 This kind of modulation applies two independent signals to one subcarrier, with the idea that both signals will be recovered independently at the receiving end.
 For NTSC, the subcarrier is at 3.58 MHz.
 (Note: Their exact frequencies were chosen such that (for NTSC), they are midway between two harmonics of the frame repetition rate, thus ensuring that the majority of the power of the luminance signal does not overlap with the power of the chrominance signal.)
 For the PAL system it is at 4.43 MHz.
 (Note: In the British PAL (D) system, the actual chrominance center frequency, with equal lower and upper sidebands, is 4.43361875 MHz, a direct multiple of the scan rate frequency.
 This frequency was chosen to minimize the chrominance beat interference pattern that would be visible in areas of high color saturation in the transmitted picture.)
 The subcarrier itself is not included in the modulated signal (suppressed carrier), it is the subcarrier sidebands that carry the U and V information.
 The usual reason for using suppressed carrier is that it saves on transmitter power.
-In this application a more important advantage is that the color signal disappears entirely in black and white scenes.
+In this application, a more important advantage is that the color signal disappears entirely in black and white scenes.
 The subcarrier is within the bandwidth of the main luminance signal and consequently can cause undesirable artifacts on the picture, all the more noticeable in black and white receivers.

-A small sample of the subcarrier, the colorburst, is included in the horizontal blanking portion, which is not visible on the screen.
+A small sample of the subcarrier, the color burst, is included in the horizontal blanking portion, which is not visible on the screen.
 This is necessary to give the receiver a phase reference for the modulated signal.
-Under quadrature amplitude modulation the modulated chrominance signal changes phase as compared to its subcarrier and also changes amplitude.
+Under quadrature amplitude modulation, the modulated chrominance signal changes phase as compared to its subcarrier and also changes amplitude.
 The chrominance amplitude (when considered together with the Y signal) represents the approximate saturation of a color, and the chrominance phase against the subcarrier reference approximately represents the hue of the color.
 For particular test colors found in the test color bar pattern, exact amplitudes and phases are sometimes defined for test and troubleshooting purposes only.